Blades of Time Review

 Helping Ayumi on her adventure is a statue where she learns new spells and upgrades her already learned abilities.
 Ayumi also has the ability to launch herself to enemies in the air to easily take them out with her blades.
 Puzzles generally involve using the rewind powers, and there are plenty that can be considered quite challenging.
 Coordinating and timing your clones perfectly is the key and was also the cause of a couple of my newly formed gray hairs.

 In the multiplayer side of things, Outbreak mode is not the multiplayer I would have wanted in the game.
 There are both competitive and cooperative modes but neither will hold your interest long enough to come back a second time.
-You get to choose between three of the characters from the story mode with weapons load outs depending on how far you have gotten in the single player mode.
-During the matches you will be fighting to control various control points.
+You get to choose between three of the characters from the story mode with weapons loadouts depending on how far you have gotten in the single-player mode.
+During the matches, you will be fighting to control various control points.

 Simply Put

-Blades of Time is not an overly difficult game, but do due the controls it can be more difficult than the developers might have wanted it to feel.
+Blades of Time is not an overly difficult game, but due to the controls, it can be more difficult than the developers might have wanted it to feel.
 Frustration sets in when fights get heated and Ayumi decides to do nothing in combat or refuses to heal.
-At $40 though, there is plenty of game here, with a variety in enemies that require different tactics to defeat and that’s not even counting the unique boss battles along the way.
+At $40 though, there is plenty of game here, with a variety in enemies that require different tactics to defeat and that's not even counting the unique boss battles along the way.
 While not perfect, there is plenty I enjoyed during my playthrough, to warrant the budget price tag.

 More Reviews on SelectButton